-We covered numerous winter season safety tips in this journal post, but here we expand on one particularly common yet important area: heating device safety.
+We covered numerous winter season safety tips in this journal post, but here we expand on one particularly common yet important area: portable heating device safety.

-The homes in your neighborhood are without natural gas due to a supply issue.
+Maybe the homes in your neighborhood are without natural gas due to a supply issue.
 Or maybe your utility has asked that you lower your thermostat.
 Or simply, your heating system is showing signs of struggle or has failed.
 In any of these situations, it is natural to lean on alternatives to keep your family and home at a reasonable temperature.

-If you must use alternate ways to stay warm and your electricity has not impacted, please keep these safety tips in mind when plugging devices into an outlet to generate heat.
+If you must use alternate ways to stay warm and your electricity has not been impacted, please keep these safety tips in mind when plugging devices into an outlet to generate heat.

 - If an outlet feels ‘loose’ in any way, do not use that outlet for a heating device.